TowneSquare/composable-token/core/doc/studio.md

 ## Function `create_named_composable_token_with_no_royalty`

+Create a named composable token with no royalty

 <pre><code><b>public</b> entry <b>fun</b> <a href="studio.md#0x69ef0832ab2fba22869ad8c174f5a8872d3d2f16b941bf7a36916c00f7f8c6c6_studio_create_named_composable_token_with_no_royalty">create_named_composable_token_with_no_royalty</a>(signer_ref: &<a href="">signer</a>, <a href="">collection</a>: <a href="_Object">object::Object</a>&lt;<a href="composable_token.md#0x69ef0832ab2fba22869ad8c174f5a8872d3d2f16b941bf7a36916c00f7f8c6c6_composable_token_Collection">composable_token::Collection</a>&gt;, description: <a href="_String">string::String</a>, name: <a href="_String">string::String</a>, uri: <a href="_String">string::String</a>, property_keys: <a href="">vector</a>&lt;<a href="_String">string::String</a>&gt;, property_types: <a href="">vector</a>&lt;<a href="_String">string::String</a>&gt;, property_values: <a href="">vector</a>&lt;<a href="">vector</a>&lt;u8&gt;&gt;)